tolitius/bb8/README.md

 When submitting a transaction to Stellar there are several [transaction options](https://www.stellar.org/developers/guides/concepts/list-of-operations.html#set-options) that could be set.

-`stellar-mc` has a `--tx-options` option that takes this options as JSON and sets them on a transaction before it is submitted.
+`stellar-mc` has a `--tx-options` option that takes these options as JSON and sets them on a transaction before it is submitted.

+It can also be combined with `--send-payment`, `--issue-new-token`, `--new-tx` and any other transactions.

 ### Adding Discoverablity and Meta Information

 To continue the [issuing a new token](#issuing-a-new-token) example, whenever a new token/asset is introduced to Stellar network it is important to provide clear information about what this token/asset represents.
 This info can be discovered and displayed by clients so users know exactly what they are getting when they hold your asset.
 Here is [more about it](https://www.stellar.org/developers/guides/issuing-assets.html#discoverablity-and-meta-information) from Stellar documentation.

-In order to discover information about a particular token Stellar would look at a "home domain" property of an account and then will try to read a "[stellar.toml](https://www.stellar.org/developers/guides/concepts/stellar-toml.html)" file at "`https://home-domain/.well-known/stellar.toml`".
+In order to discover information about a particular token Stellar would look at a "home domain" property of an account and then it will try to read a "[stellar.toml](https://www.stellar.org/developers/guides/concepts/stellar-toml.html)" file at "`https://home-domain/.well-known/stellar.toml`".

 Since we issued a brand new `YUM` token, we can create a "`stellar.toml`" file to describe it make it reachable at "`https://home-domain/.well-known/stellar.toml`", and let Stellar know to look for it there by setting a "home domain" transaction option on the issuer's account by `--tx-options`: